ethereum/devp2p/discv4.md

 The `expiration` field is an absolute UNIX time stamp.
 Packets containing a time stamp that lies in the past are expired may not be processed.

-When a ping packet is received, the recipient should reply with a pong packet.
+When a ping packet is received, the recipient should reply with a [Pong] packet.
 It may also consider the sender for addition into the node table.
+Implementations should ignore any mismatches in version.

 If no communication with the sender has occurred within the last 12h, a ping should be sent in addition to pong in order to receive an endpoint proof.